JoonaSavela/CarND-Advanced-lane-finding/writeup.md

 ![alt text][image6]
 *Destination points*

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.

-After these two steps I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+After this step, perspective transform could be applied to the binary images:

 ![alt text][image8]
 *Warped binary image*

+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.

+After these two steps I identified the lane pixels by using the sliding window search with 9 windows and a histogram of the wapred binary image, but with a few changes when compared to the exapmle provided in the lessons.
+First, if the nonzero points in a window are highly deviated, only the more centered ones are taken into consideration.
+Then, if there are enough found pixels, the next window is centered to the most frequent value of the pixels, not the mean value.
+Finally, if the image is a part of a video stream, lane pixels are detected in previous frames, and the intercept value of the model doesn't deviate too much from the previous one, the next lane pixels are simply gotten around the previously fitted polynomial.

+After the left and right lane pixels are detected, I fit a 2nd order polynomial to both of them, like so:

 ![alt text][image9]
 *Fitted polynomials*